Etidal

 The “Cyber” Extremist and Digital Algorithms

-Dr. Mansour Alshammari The Secretary-General of the Global Center for Combating Extremist Ideology – “Etidal”
+Dr. Mansour Al-Shammari Secretary-General of the Global Center for Combating Extremist Ideology – “Etidal”

 As we study the phenomenon of extremism, we have become accustomed to considering it to be a mere ideological deviation that belongs to extremist ideological paths.
 From this standpoint, we have subjected its details, conceptual stages, subtleties, sectarian peculiarities and deep roots to examination and study.
 Recently, however, we are faced with a new form of extremism that is completely separate from previous forms.
 In its present form, extremism is no longer the product of a long process of ideological indoctrination, as previously observed in the recruitment processes of extremist groups.
 These groups would base the recruitment process through framing and rooting tasks, developing integrated curricula that would gradually contaminate the minds of followers through pro-militancy lessons, courses and messages.